Peter-32/Testing-Bokeh-Visualization/README.md

 ## Results

-I prefer to use the Seaborn library instead of Bokeh.
+I prefer the Seaborn, pandas, or matplotlib API.

+i.e. df.plot(y="sheep")

 ## How to Use